-This paleo turkey hash is one of my favorite Whole30 breakfast prep recipes.
+This ground turkey hash is one of my favorite paleo ground turkey recipes.
 It’s fast and easy (just thirty minutes!), bright and fresh, and adaptable to every season.
-Topped with a simple fried egg, it’s a warm, filling and nutritious breakfast that’s ready each morning in just 5 minutes.
+Top it with a simple fried egg and you’ve got a warm, filling and nutritious breakfast that’s ready each morning in just 5 minutes.

 Happy top-of-the-weekend y’all!
 It has been a week, and I am so excited to welcome Saturday into this house.
 Two glorious back-to-back days of lazy mornings with delicious hot coffee, time to dive into every article I’ve bookmarked all week, and not a single thing on the calendar.